A note of gratitude, as we look toward the future

 This project is supported in part by a grant from The Evjue Foundation, Inc., the charitable arm of The Capital Times.

-This project is supported in part by Dane Arts with additional funds from the Overture Foundation and the Pleasant T. Rowland Foundation.
+This project is supported by Dane County Arts with additional funds from the Endres Mfg.
+Company Foundation, The Evjue Foundation, Inc., charitable arm of The Capital Times, the W. Jerome Frautschi Foundation, and the Pleasant T. Rowland Foundation.

 - Wisconsin Public Radio is proud to support the Token Creek Chamber Music Festival.
 Enjoy classical music 24/7 at 88.7 WERN-HD2 or at www.wpr.org.